-CONSUMPTION CURABLE BY DR. SCHENCK'S MEDICINES .- To cure con system must be prepared so that the lungs will heal.
-To accomplish this, the liver and stomach must first be cleansed and an appetite created for good wholesome food, which, by these medicines will be digested properly, and good healthy blood made; thus building up the constitution.
-Schenck's Manarake Pills cleanse the stomach of all bilious or mucous accumulations; and, by using the Sea Weed Tonic in connection, the appetite is restored Schenek's Pulmonic Syrup is nutritious as well as medicinal, and, by using the three remedies, all impurities are expelled from the system, and good, wholesome blood made, which will repel all disease.
-If patients will take these me cording to directions, consumption very frequently in its last stage yields readily to their act Take the pills frequently, to cleanse the liver and stomach.
-It does not follow that because the bowels are not costive they are not required, for sometimes in diarrhoea they are necessary.
-The stomach must be kept healthy, and an appetite created to allow the Pulmonic Syrup to act on the respir atory organs properly and allay any irritation Then all that is required to perform a permanent cure is, to prevent taking cold.
-Exercise ab the rooms as much as possible, eat all the riche food-fat meat, game, and, in fact, anything the appetite craves; but be particular and mast
+SCHENCK'S MEDICINES .- To cure of system must be prepared so that the lungs will To accomplish this, the liver and stomach must first be cleansed and an appetite created for good wholesome food, which, by these medicines will be digested properly, and good healthy blood made; thus building up the constitution.
+Schenck's Manarake Pills cleanse the stomach of all bilious acous accumulations; and, by using the Sea Weed Tonic in connection, the appetite is restored Schenck's Pulmonic Syrup is nutritious as well as medicinal, and, by using the three remedies, all impurities are expelled from the system, and good, wholesome blood made, which will repel all disease.
+If patients will take these medicines according to directions, consumption very frequently in its last stage yields readily to their action.
+Take the pills frequently, to cleanse the liver and stomach.
+It does not follow that because the bowels are not costive they are not required, for some times in diarrhoa they are necessary.
+The stomach must be kept healthy, and an appetite created to allow the Pulmonic Syrup to act on the respi atory organs properly and allay any irritation PREPARED OIL OF PALM AND MAE for PRESERVING, RESTORING, and BEAUTIFYS the HAIR, and is the most delightful and wonce ful article the world ever produced.
+Then all that is required to perform a permanent cure is, to prevent taking cold.
+Exercise about the rooms as much as possible, eat all the riche food-fat meat, game, and, in fact, anything the appetite craves; but be particular and masticte Ladies will find it not only a certain remedy Restore, Darken and Beautify the Hair, but all desirable article for the Toilet, as it is highly } fumed with a rich and delicate perfume, indep dent of the fragrant odor of the Oils of Palm THE MARVEL OF PERU.